jjshoots/PyFlyt/docs_source/documentation/core/aviary.md

 # instantiate the aviary
 env = Aviary(...)

-# assuming there are 3 drones and the last drone has a camera,
-# we can get the camera image like so
+# we can get the camera image of the last drone
 rgbImg = env.drones[-1].rgbImg
 ```

-## Looprates
+### Looprates

-By default, PyFlyt runs the simulation at 240 Hz - the default for a PyBullet environment.
+By default, PyFlyt steps physics at 240 Hz - the default for a PyBullet environment.
-Although not recommended, this can be changed via the `physics_hz` argument.
+This can be changed via the `physics_hz` argument, although this is not recommended as it can lead to unstable simulation.

 The various drones within the environment can also be configured to have a control looprate different to the physics looprate.
 This is configured through the `drone_options` argument, like so: